MicrosoftDocs/well-architected/well-architected/resiliency/regions-availability-zones.md

 ##### Resiliency requirements

 It's important to understand the resiliency requirements for your workload, including the recovery time objective (RTO) and recovery point objective (RPO).
 These objectives help you decide which approaches to rule out.
 If you don't have clear requirements, you can't make an informed decision about which approach to follow.
-For more information, see [Target functional and nonfunctional requirements](identify-flows.md). <!-- Update this to RE:01 when staged. need to verify link -->
+For more information, see [Use business metrics to design resilient Azure applications](business-metrics.md).

 ##### Service-level agreements